paarthenon/variant/README.md

 I find this to be very helpful in organizing large quantities of subtypes.

 It will also help manage more modular reducers.
-I can write
+I can write a reducer like this and I will satisfy exhaustiveness checking as soon as I handle all the `ChannelEvent`s

 ```typescript
 export function reduceChannel(state = defaultChannel, event: ChannelEvent): ChannelState { /***/ }